binaryage/blog/_posts/2009-10-27-rebug-record-the-bug-and-replay-it-later.md

 **Proxy server**

-* During tester's session proxy server is recording all HTTP traffic, when Rebug button is clicked, new record is created by "zipping" all traffic data into one package giving it unique session ID.
+* During tester's session the proxy server is recording all HTTP traffic.
+When the Rebug button is clicked, a new record is created by "zipping" all traffic data into one package and giving it a unique session ID.
 * During developer's session every request is served back from zip file (effectively mocking "internet" at the time the session was recorded).

 **Macro recorder**

-* During tester's session macro recorder is recording all user's actions and generating reproducible script.
+* During tester's session macro recorder is recording all the user's actions and generating reproducible script.
-* During developer's session recorded script is replayed back.
+* During developer's session recorded script is played back.

-Technology of macro recorders was already developed by extensions like iMacros or Selenium.
-I've also done one attempt for <a href="http://xrefresh.binaryage.com">XRefresh extension</a> in the past (a very challenging problem).
+The technology of macro recorders was already developed by extensions like iMacros or Selenium.
+I've also made one attempt for <a href="http://xrefresh.binaryage.com">XRefresh extension</a> in the past (a very challenging problem).

 #### Possible setups: